farhiongit/sudoku-solver/README.md

 - solve.h: interface for the solver
 - solve_mask.c: implementation of the solver

-files for the unit testing:
+Files for the unit testing:
 - terminal.h: defines the interface to communicate with the standard output terminal.
 - terminal.c: implementation and declaration of the callback function for event and message handlers.
 - main.c: calls the solver for the user defined grid.
 Use option `-h` for usage.